Family code of conduct: Getting everyone together to listen, learn, and grow

-This is helpful only if family members have a chance to talk about how each rule would look if it were practiced by their family?
-They are deceptively simple, easy to think up, yet hard to practice.
+This is helpful only if family members have a chance to talk about how each rule would look if it were practiced by their family.
+They are deceptively simple and easy to think up but hard to practice.
 The point is to actively engage them and move them from good ideas to practical tools to guide behavior that they accept.

 There are many types of statements in a family that act as “emotional triggers” that give rise to memories of other events that were hurtful.
 These memories may bring upset feelings or anger to the surface.
 Rules about behavior can’t always stop these triggers or the eruption of feeling the triggers generate, but they can limit them.
 At their best, rules can help a family consider other ways to deal with being upset.
 Also, the presence of other family members at a meeting can sometimes help two people who are upset over something take a step back and look at what is actually happening.

 So when there is a code of conduct, who is in charge of policing it?
 And what happens if someone doesn’t follow it?
 This role can be jointly handled by a facilitator, the person—a family member or outside helper—whose role is to make sure the meeting goes well for all family members.

 A family often allows anyone to break in and observe that someone is not observing the rules.
 For example, a working family may find family members making comments like “He isn’t finished” or “Let’s slow things down.
 People seem to be getting upset.”
 These process comments show that all family members feel responsible for adhering to the rules and are able to call each other to account.

 A second element of the family code of conduct is setting clear expectations for its purpose, what the group is doing, and when or how decisions will be made.